chayacohen/HereBNB/README.md

  ### To be continued
  - Users will be able to like a listing and it will be added to their wishlist.
+ - Users will be able to leave reviews on locations